- Knowing Your Expectations for Your Degree

-The CCRAA has many implications for public service in the U.S. and will enable many more graduates to pursue public interest jobs without regard for debt, for many ears one of the major obstacles for public interest minded lawyers.
+The CCRAA has many implications for public service in the United States and will enable many more graduates to pursue public-interest jobs without regard for debt, for many years one of the major obstacles for public-interest minded lawyers.
+Learn more.

-Two parts to CCRAA: Income Based Repayment (IBR) and Loan Forgiveness.
+There are two parts to CCRAA: Income-Based Repayment (IBR) and Loan Forgiveness.

 The IBR section of the act allows those in repayment to pay back their federal loans based on income, rather than on the amount borrowed.